Online Workshop: Rapid Review 101 – August 15, 2024

 Learning Objectives

-During this 4-hour workshop participants will learn from presenter Dr. Maureen Dobbins of McMaster University and director of the National Collaborating Centre for Methods and Tools.
-The workshop will identify the difference between systematic reviews and rapid reviews and summarize the rapid review process, with discussion of the impact on results consequent to potential modifications given time and resource restrictions.
-Dr. Dobbins will also identify resources and software to support each step of the process.
+During this 4-hour workshop participants learned from presenter Dr. Maureen Dobbins of McMaster University and director of the National Collaborating Centre for Methods and Tools.
+The workshop identified the difference between systematic reviews and rapid reviews and summarize the rapid review process, with discussion of the impact on results consequent to potential modifications given time and resource restrictions.
+Dr. Dobbins also identified resources and software to support each step of the process.
 This workshop is appropriate for those with beginner or intermediate level knowledge of the review process.

 Date and time: Thursday, August 15, 2024 (12:00 pm–4:00 pm Eastern)